Cryru/Emotion/README.md

 - Custom platform code.
   - Window creation, keyboard, mouse, and text input.
-  - Borderless fullscreen, and windowed support.
+  - Borderless fullscreen, and windowed support. (terms and conditions may apply)
   - Pause when focus is lost, lowering resource usage in the background.
+  - Google ANGLE support
   - Software renderer fallback.
 Windows only
 - File Support
   - Reading and writing of various BMP formats and PNG files.